 7. Store The Milk

 Place your milk in the storage method immediately available.
 To maintain milk freshness, a refrigerator is ideal.
 If unavailable, use a cooler with ice packs but transfer to the refrigerator as soon as possible.

-Unless you are away for an extended time (after eight days) or planning to ship your breast milk home, freezing your milk is not ideal while on the road.
+Unless you are away for more than eight days or plan to ship your breast milk home, freezing your milk is not ideal while on the road.

 8. Pack Milk To Bring Home

-When it’s time to come home, pack your milk, ideally unfrozen, well with frozen bags of ice or ice packs.
-If you are using ice or a pack in danger of leaking, place it in a Ziploc bag to avoid messes in transit.
+When it’s time to come home, pack your milk well, ideally unfrozen, with frozen bags of ice or ice packs.
+If you are using ice or a pack that’s in danger of leaking, place it in a resealable bag to avoid messes in transit.